 The Board’s working procedures

 Relevant meeting documentation was sent to all members prior to each meeting, which were then held in accordance with the approved agenda.
 On occasions, other senior executives participated in Board Meetings in a reporting capacity, as necessary.
 No dissenting opinions to be recorded in the minutes were expressed at any of the meetings during the year.
 The Board meetings during the year addressed the fixed items of each meeting agenda, such as the year-end financial statement including establishment of dividends, interim reports, budgets, strategies, business situation, financial reporting and investments.
-In addition to this, at selected Board meetings, issues concerning market development, risk analysis, rules of procedure, policies, the acquisition of FTZ and Inter-Team and the financing of the acquisitions were addressed.
+In addition to this, at selected Board meetings, issues concerning market development, risk analysis, rules of procedure, internal control and policies were addressed.

 In accordance with the requirements of the Code, the Board’s aim was to devote particular attention to establishing overall goals for the operations and decide on strategies by which to achieve these goals and to continuously evaluate the operating management, with the aim of ensuring the company’s governance, management and control.
 The Board is responsible for ensuring that suitable systems are in place for the monitoring and control of the company’s operations and the risks to the company associated with its operations, that control is implemented of compliance with laws, internal guidelines and other regulations and that the provision of external information is open, objective and relevant.
 The tasks of the Board also include establishing necessary guidelines for the company’s conduct in society with the aim of securing its long-term value-creating ability.